What is a Jackknife Truck Accident?

 - Improper loading and weight distribution issues – To operate in the safest manner, a truck trailer needs to be loaded so that the weight is somewhat balanced.
 If one side of the trailer holds most of the weight, or the load has the potential to shift while moving, it is difficult for the driver to operate safely.

 Why Does a Truck Jackknife?

 As the weight and size of a truck with a trailer can weigh up to 80,000 lbs., it’s no wonder that there is more potential for a serious accident than in a regular car crash.

 These trucks are not able to stop as quickly as a passenger vehicle.
 In fact, if a truck driver does need to slam on his/her brakes, the back trailer simply can’t stop as quickly because it does not have its own brakes.
 While the trailer keeps moving at the same speed, the cab slows down to avoid a collision.

 When a trailer skids sideways but is still connected to the cab, the result is a cab and a trailer that jackknife.

 What Should You Do if You’re Involved in a Jackknifing Accident?

 After a jackknifing accident occurs, and once you are in a safe place, you need to evaluate your situation.
 Have you been injured or has your passenger(s) been injured?
 What is the condition of your vehicle after the crash?
 Are you unsure what to do now?

-Legal guidance from our expert Chicago truck accident attorneys is available to help you through this difficult process.
+Legal guidance from our skilled Chicago truck accident attorneys is available to help you through this difficult process.
 Look through our website and take advantage of the downloadable information available at your fingertips.
 We will work through the complicated details and help you decide what the best course of action is for your particular situation.
 We are committed to making this process easy for you, and affordable at the same time.

 How to Avoid a Jackknifing Truck Accident?